MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch4.md

 ![Module3Chapter4step8im](images/module3chapter4step8im.PNG)

-12. Finally, in the DebugWindow object, change the width to 80 and the height to 10.
+12. Finally, in the DebugWindow object, change the width to 50 and the height to 20.

 ![Module3Chapter4step9im](images/module3chapter4step11im.PNG)

 ## Congratulations

 Once this is complete, all users that join your Unity project can move the lunar launcher around.
 All movements are synchronized so that each user can see each others' interactions.
-These concepts serve as the foundational building blocks for full-featured, shared collaboration experiences.
+These concepts serve as the fundamental building blocks for full-featured, shared collaboration experiences.

 Although all users are connected as part of a shared experience, and can see the relative movements of objects, the application is still unable to accurately align avatars and objects so that local users see each other and objects in the same place within the physical world.
 In order to anchor a local shared experiences, every device requires a common understanding of the physical environment.
 In this module, we'll achieve this by using [Azure Spatial Anchors](<https://azure.microsoft.com/en-us/services/spatial-anchors/>) (ASA) that will be implemented in the next lesson.